-Below you will find evidence from consultations and evaluations we have conducted to further improve and better our work with black and minority ethnic (BME) women who are experiencing violence.
+Below you will find evidence from consultations and evaluations we have conducted to further improve and better our work with Black and minoritised women who are experiencing violence.

 Imkaan strength-based review